firelightrpg/devyard/README.md

 - Exports the `GRAFANA_ADMIN_PASSWORD` environment variable.
 - Sets up port forwarding from the Grafana pod to [http://localhost:3000](http://localhost:3000).
-- Sets up port forwarding from the loki pod to `http://loki-gateway.default.svc.cluster.local`. **Note:** This is and in-cluster port forward, so you need to use this gateway to connect from grafana.
+- Sets up port forwarding from the loki pod to `http://loki-gateway.default.svc.cluster.local`. **Note:** This is an in-cluster port forward, so you need to use this gateway to connect from grafana.

 To log in:
 - [**http://localhost:3000**](http://localhost:3000) - browse to this url in your browser